dltmddbs100/KSIC_Automation/README.md

 + **HiRoberta**
     + The data provided in the competition is classified into main, middle, and sub categories according to the Korean standard industry classification
-    + It is a hierarchical classification problem that has dependence rather than an independent relationship between labels.
+    + It is a hierarchical classification problem that has dependence rather than an independent relationship between labels
     + HiRoberta inherits information used to predict main and middle classes when predicting subcategories
     + The structure can use parent categories information in subcategory clasification, so that hierarchical characteristics can be efficiently conveyed to the model